 Peanuts are a familiar and popular food for backyard birds, but can birds eat peanut butter?
-Checking the ingredient list on a peanut butter jar reveals hydrogenated vegetable oil, salt, molasses, sugar and a range of other additives.
-Backyard birders may worry about how healthy peanut butter can be for birds, but it can be actually be a great treat to add to a backyard buffet.
+Checking the ingredient list on a peanut butter jar reveals hydrogenated vegetable oil, salt, molasses, sugar, and a range of other additives.
+Birders may worry about how healthy peanut butter can be for birds, but it can actually be a great treat to add to a backyard buffet.

 About Peanut Butter

 Despite minor additives in most peanut butter (the exact composition varies by brand) the main ingredient is always peanuts.
 Peanuts are an ideal source of fat, calories, and protein for birds, providing good energy for all their active needs.
 Peanut butter also has other nutritious components, including:

 While these vitamins and minerals may only be present in small amounts, they are still essential for a bird's healthy diet and peanut butter can provide them.